Revision techniques and memory

 The OSCAR model

-The OSCAR model can help structure your revision.
-The stages in this model can be applied to revising for many kinds of exams.
+The OSCAR model can help structure your revision for a variety of exams.

 - Organisation – study past papers and sort notes appropriately

 - Selection – choose which topics to revise and which to leave

 - Creativity – use colour, sound and space to aid memory

 - Association – make direct and indirect links to aid memory

 - Repetition – review content actively to fight forgetting